Croatia: Carefree sailing in the land of a thousand islands

 Three more tips at the end:

-- If you want to explore Croatia by sailing boat like us, there are numerous possibilities to charter a boat.
-It is by no means a must to stop in expensive harbors or at buoys that are subject to a charge.
-You can skilfully escape the crowds if you deviate from the standard charter routes and are prepared to go your own way.
-Those who are well informed in advance will find numerous bays in which one can anchor free of charge.
-We recommend the book: Croatia - 888 harbors and bays, the Navily app and the website NOFOREIGNLAND, on which, by the way, you can follow our travels.
+- Anyone who, like us, wants to explore Croatia by sailboat will find numerous opportunities to charter a boat.
+It is by no means a must to stop in expensive harbors or at buoys that are subject to a fee.
+You can skilfully escape the crowds if you deviate from the standard charter routes and are willing to go your own way.
+Those who are well informed in advance will find numerous bays where you can drop anchor free of charge.
+We recommend the book: Croatia - 888 ports and bays, the Navily app and the website NOFOREIGNLAND, on which, by the way, you can follow our travels.

 - If you want to cater for yourself, you will find a lot that your heart desires in supermarkets such as Konzum or Studenac, but the range of organic products is limited.
 For me, who have not been in Germany for many months, visiting a dm market was a welcome opportunity to stock up on various organic foods, natural cosmetics and gentle cleaning products that I simply couldn't find anywhere else.
 There are also Lidl and Müller in Croatia, but the prices of the German chains are generally rather sporty.